 You love sharing your great ideas and are always interested in seeing what fellow DIYers have created.
 You find inspiration everywhere, and your creative gears are always turning.

-You’ve never met a project you didn’t want to do, a budget you didn’t want to shrink, or a timeline you didn’t want to implode!
+You’ve never met a project you didn’t want to do, a budget you didn’t want to shrink, or a timeline you didn’t want to implode.

 You’re proud of your DIY accomplishments.
 The items you DIY have a lot more meaning to you than something bought from a store.
 And you love that your home is filled with items that you’ll never find anywhere else because they’re one-of-a-kind.
+Just don’t forget to protect your creations with personal property insurance.